These 5 ingredient chicken pies are easy, delicious and the ultimate comfort food.

-- Top the pastry triangles with the chicken and 2 teaspoons of Dijon mustard, 2 tablespoons of grated cheddar and 2 tablespoons of grated parmesan for each pie.
-Top each pie with the remaining triangles and press the edges to seal.
+- Place the smaller circles of pastry on the lined baking tray and top with the chicken and 2 teaspoons of Dijon mustard, 3-4 tablespoons of cheese for each pie.
+Top each pie with the larger triangles and press the edges with a fork to seal.
 Brush the pies with egg.

 - Bake for about 20 minutes or until pastry is puffed and golden.